elliot-100/britishcycling-clubs/README.md

 ## Prerequisites

+- ID for a club
-- Credentials for a club using the Club Management Tool
+- for Club Management Tool functions, valid user credentials

 ## Installation